al70023/NERC-Dashboard-Demo/README.md

 ## Bugs
-1. Currently, running npm install in the root directory will reinstall a package being used for the table formatting: `react-bootstrap-table-toolkit`
+1. Currently, running npm install in the root directory will reinstall a package being used for the table formatting: `react-bootstrap-table2-toolkit`
    This package has a bug that produces an error.
 I manually fixed the package, however, every npm install resets to old package downloaded online.
    Thus, I keep the updated package as a seperate folder in the main directory, and drag a copy of it into my node_modules if I ever need to run npm install.